 UI Antialiasing

-NoesisGUI offers two ways to prevent aliasing and give a smoother appearance to user interfaces.
-Aliasing is an effect where lines appear jagged or have a "staircase" appearance.
-This can happen if the graphics output device does not have a high enough resolution to display a straight line.
+NoesisGUI offers two methods to reduce aliasing and produce smoother user interfaces.
+Aliasing is a visual artifact where lines appear jagged or exhibit a "staircase" effect.
+This typically occurs when the graphics output device lacks sufficient resolution to render perfectly straight lines.

 Multisample Antialiasing

-In case you also want MSAA in the offscreens, you need to indicate the number of samples before initializing each View in the render thread.
+If you want MSAA enabled for offscreen render targets as well, you must specify the number of samples before initializing each View in the render thread.
+See Rendering Tutorial for details.

 Ptr<GLRenderDevice> device = *new GLRenderDevice();